-- Modern Slavery This biennial training is mandatory and new starters take this module within 3 weeks of their start date.
+- Modern Slavery This biennial training is mandatory for employees and new starters take this module within four weeks of their start date.

-- Whistleblowing This annual training is mandatory and new starters take this module within 3 weeks of their start day.
+- Whistleblowing This annual training is mandatory for employees and new starters take this module within four weeks of their start day.

-- Code of Conduct This annual training is mandatory and new starters take this module within 3 weeks of their start day.
+- Code of Conduct This annual training is mandatory for employees and new starters take this module within four weeks of their start day.